47ronin/economic-impact-analysis/README.md

 Design
 ---

-This project uses Sass for its stylesheets.
+This project uses the Sass preprocessor to help generate flexible CSS.
 Make visual adjustments to the .scss files and compile with Compass.
 Traverse into your project directory and:

     compass watch

-Sass files are automatically compiled because Compass will watch the project directory for changes.
+Changes to Sass files will automatically trigger Compass to compile into the project’s css directory.
 Design, test, iterate, repeat.
-When complete:
+When everything looks complete, celebrate and:

     compass compile -e production